-The Thesis Requirements document applies to all regulations and procedures related to DDA650 Thesis Research, DDA660A and DDA660B Thesis, and DDA700 Thesis-In-Progress.
+The Thesis Requirements document applies to all regulations and procedures related to DDA606A and DDA 606B Graduate Seminar, DDA660A and DDA660B Thesis, and DDA700 Thesis-In-Progress.

-This document should be read in conjunction with the latest version of the Library Guidelines, available online (<http://www.pratt.edu/library/>) or at the Pratt Library on Pratt's Brooklyn Campus.
+This document should be read in conjunction with the latest version of the Library Guidelines, available online (<http://library.pratt.edu/>) or at the Pratt Library on Pratt's Brooklyn Campus.
 Questions concerning organization and formatting of materials should be discussed with the Information/Reference department of the Pratt Library.
 Please call 718-636-3680 or 3686 for assistance.